-- This interface provides an active and engaging interface with parks and pedestrian paths. - This interface must have at least a 2 metre wide permeable open space.
-A tree must be integrated into this interface. - There must be either no or a low front fence.
-Use planter beds or hedges to mark public / private interface if required. - An informal approach to landscape is encouraged.
+- This interface should provide an active and engaging interface with parks and pedestrian paths. - This interface should have at least a 2m wide permeable open space and a tree should be integrated into this interface where possible. - No or low front fences are recommend.
+If required, the use planter beds or hedges to mark public / private interface are suggested. - An informal approach to landscape is encouraged.